 Even when other trails feel too hot to hike, I like visiting this trail because it is shaded and relatively flat.
 It’s part of the Trans San Diego County Trail.
 This 140-mile long-distance hiking route goes from the eastern edge of the county at the Salton Sea, across Anza Borrego Desert State Park, over the Cuyamaca Mountains and Pacific Crest Trail, and down to the Pacific Ocean.

-The trail is wide enough to walk side-by-side with other hikers in your party.
+The trail is wide enough to walk side-by-side with other hikers in your party, which also makes it one of the more dog-friendly hikes in San Diego.
 In this peaceful wooded area, it’s easy to get caught up in conversation with your trail buddies.
-Signs along the way point to side-trails.
+Signs along the waypoint to side-trails.
 Mile markers make it easy to track your progress.

 After about three miles, you’ll see a signed intersection for the waterfall.
 Head right towards some stone stairs to the top of the bouldery falls.
 The trail continues across the water, so bring sturdy shoes and get ready to get wet.
 You can keep going.
 But, for a moderate hike, this is a good place to turn around and return to your car.